Kathleen Robinson 1943 - 2020 - Obituary

-Kathleen, a longtime Denton resident, passed away on May 20th, at the age of 77, following sudden health complications.
+McAllen - Kathleen Waugh Robinson passed away, at the age of 77, following sudden health complications.

 She was preceded in death by her parents, Herschel and Dorothy Waugh, 2 brothers, Mike and Tim Waugh, 3 sisters, Pat Sudderth, Theresa Bond, and Mari Heil, her son, Jerry Robinson, and 2 grandchildren.
 She is survived by: 2 sisters, Dorothy Ridlehuber, and Cindy Heath, 2 sons, Marc and Andrew Robinson, and extended family, Amber Teague, Carmen Castro, and Jon and Carol Black.